bixBeta/scRNA-WS24/Lessons/Week2.md

 This will create a new metadata variable in our R environment, and will populate this variable with the meta.data slot content.

+><i> The `metadata` dataframe is small, compared to the seurat object!
+It can be viewed in the upper-left panel by clicking on the table icon on the right side of the `metadata` row in the `Environment` tab in the upper-right panel.</i>
 ```
 # lets save all of our plots to a variable, so we can plot them together in one plot (the last line in this code chunk) ----